 To determine how much money you need, make a list of all expenses.
 Double-check that you’ve included hidden costs of running a business, such as taxes and permits.
 Consider startup expenses plus your current location’s costs.

 Will revenue alone cover the second location’s expenses?
 If not, you must get outside capital.
 You might pursue a small business loan, crowdfunding, or borrowing from friends and family.
-However you choose to fund the new location, make sure you have a detailed plan and know the exact business budget needed.
+However you choose to fund the new location, make sure you have a detailed plan.
+You should know the exact business budget needed and be able to secure the requisite cash flow.

 6. Hire employees